Furnace Wood and Meadow Trail, Bodnant Garden

 With 80 acres to explore, there's a walk for everyone at Bodnant Garden.
-This hillside trail through newly opened Furnace Wood and Meadow is a challenge that will take you to new heights and reward you with panoramic new vistas.
+This hillside trail through Furnace Wood and Meadow is a challenge that will take you to new heights and reward you with panoramic new vistas.

 Begin this walk from the Old Mill in The Dell

 Starting from the Old Mill, follow the path leading past the refreshment kiosk towards the Dell garden.
 Take the first right hand path uphill over a small wooden bridge which takes you up the long Douglas Path, which is lined with mature Douglas Firs.
 Continue to a clearing at the top.

 A native of North America, the ‘exotic’ Douglas Firs were planted by Bodnant Garden’s founder Henry Pochin and his daughter Laura in the late 1800s.

 This route brings you to a clearing where you'll see Furnace Meadow.
 Looking across the river you can also spot The Poem mausoleum perched on a rocky outcrop.
 From here take the path which follows the boundary of the meadow, steeply uphill through many more towering conifers.
 As you continue uphill, views across the garden begin to emerge through the trees.